Lead Me On (Kelly Joe Phelps album)

-Lead Me On is the debut album of American blues singer and guitarist Kelly Joe Phelps.
+Lead Me On is the debut album by American blues singer and guitarist Kelly Joe Phelps.
 It is his first release on the Burnside label before moving to Rykodisc Records.

 Reception

-Writing for Allmusic, music critic Roch Parisien wrote of the album "This is the real deal — Phelps performs with the full authority and authenticity of the Delta blues tradition without ever once sounding like a Folkways museum piece."
+AllMusic critic Roch Parisien wrote: "This is the real deal — Phelps performs with the full authority and authenticity of the Delta blues tradition without ever once sounding like a Folkways museum piece."

 Track listing

 All songs written by Kelly Joe Phelps except as noted.